In Association with Amazon.com

 • The Night Fountain: Selected Early Poems, 2008 (translated by Marco Sonzogni, Gerald Dawe)

-• The Selected Writings Of Salvatore Quasimodo, 2011 (translated by Allen Mandelbaum)
+• The Selected Writings of Salvatore Quasimodo, 2011 (translated by Allen Mandelbaum)

 • Il falso e il vero verde: "Le Ore" 1960-1964, 2015 (a cura e con introduzione di Carlangelo Mauro; prefazione di Giuseppe Rando; interventi di Elena Candela, Alessandro Quasimodo, Sergio Mastroeni)